bradzickafoose/Sprint-Challenge--Hash-Blockchain/blockchain/README.md

 The Lambda blockchain server works the similar to the demos this week, _but it uses a DIFFERENT Proof of Work Algorithm._

 Multi-Ouroboros of Work Algorithm
-    - Find a number p' such that the last six digits of hash(p) are equal to the first six digits of hash(p')
+    - Find a number p' such that the last five digits of hash(p) are equal to the first five digits of hash(p')
-    - IE:  last_hash: ...AE9123456, new hash 123456BA8...
+    - IE:  last_hash: ...AE912345, new hash 12345BA8...
     - p is the previous proof, and p' is the new proof

 Some things to keep in mind: